letsfuture/letsfuture/README.md

 # Hi there :wave:

-:mortar_board: I majored in Industrial Engineering.
+:mortar_board: I majored in Industrial System Engineering.

 :computer: I am studying to become a data analyst.